tarunyaa/penngineering-projects/README.md

 <span style="color:green">Input capture</span> was used to measure distance and hence pulse width. <span style="color:green">Timers, PWM, ADC and output compare </span>was used to generate music of different frequencies through the buzzer.
 A <span style="color:green">photoresistor</span> was added to control volume with light, and both <span style="color:green">continuous and discrete</span> modes of operation were implemented.

 > Skills: C, Microcontrollers
+> Github

 ### Morse ┉┉
-*This device allows you to translate a Morse code signal to its alphanumeric representation.
+*Morse code signals was translated to its alphanumeric representation.
 This was made as part of a ESE 3500 lab.*

 Button presses and the duration of press was monitored using <span style="color:green">polling or interrupts</span> then translated into dots and dashes using <span style="color:green">timer overflows</span>.
 The message was converted to ASCII and displayed on a serial port.
 LEDs were also lit up based on whether a dot or a dash was received.

 > Skills: C, Microcontrollers
+> Github